 Time to Visit

-The best part of year to spend time in the park is during the months of December to April.
-The weather is typically dry and there are much less mosquitos at this time.
+The best part of the year to spend time in the park is during the months of December to April.
+The weather is typically dry and there are much fewer mosquitos at this time.

 The park has a visually astounding time to visit at the start of summer which is generally mid-April through to late May.
 During this period Cuc Phuong bursts to life with butterflies and the air teems with clouds of moving colour.
 It’s a popular time of year for Vietnamese visitors who love to come and take photographs.